-The description of each reported expenditure shall include:
+The description of each reported lobbying expenditure shall include:

-- The name and title of the public officer or, if the expenditure is simultaneously incurred for an identifiable group of public officers, (such as a committee or caucus), a general description of that identifiable group;
+- The name and title of the public officer or public employee or, if the lobbying expenditure is simultaneously incurred for an identifiable group of public officers or public employee the individual identification of whom would be impartial, (such as a committee or caucus), a general description of identifiable group;

 - Lobbyist reports should disclose expenses for travel and for food, beverage, and lodging afforded a public officer